Tomfersil/CpHMetaD_Tutorial/README.md

 - a solvent relaxation step ;
 - a MD production step ;

 in the PB/MC, protonation free energies are calculated in a single conformation to determine the likelihood of the different protonation states of a titrable site, which are then sampled through a MC procedure until it satisfies a criterion.
 Upon reassigning the protonation state, a short MD is run with restraints on the solute to allow the solvent to readjust to the new charges.
 Finally, there is the production MD step, typically 20 ps, which samples the conformational space.
 After this step, we reinitiate the cycle for how many times are necessary until we reach the desired simulation length.
-A deeper dive on how we can extract energies from protonation-dependent properties will be addressed on the analysis segment.

-This method effectively couples discrete protonation states and conformational sampling, thus allowing a more rich description of a biological system.
+A deeper dive on how we can extract energies from protonation-dependent properties will be addressed on the analysis segment.This method effectively couples discrete protonation states and conformational sampling, thus allowing a more rich description of a biological system.

 ### Metadynamics integration: